victorlobe/CyRepoLoader/README.md

 # Cydia Repo Downloader (SwiftUI)

-A native macOS utility to download and mirror Cydia repositories with a modern, clean SwiftUI interface.
+A native macOS utility to download and mirror Cydia repositories using modern SwiftUI and pure Swift networking.
-Powered by `wget` under the hood.

 ## ✨ Features

-- 🔗 Enter or paste any Cydia repo URL (`http` or `https`)
+- 🔗 Enter or paste any Cydia repo URL (http or https)
-- 📁 Choose your download destination folder
+- 📁 Choose your download destination folder (with drag-and-drop support)
-- 📜 View real-time download logs in a live console
+- 📜 View real time download progress and logs
-- ⏸️ Pause, resume, and cancel downloads anytime
+- 🛑 Cancel downloads anytime
-- 🧠 Automatically remembers recent URLs
+- 🧠 Automatically remembers recent repo URLs
-- 🧹 Clears old logs before each download
-- 📂 Open the download folder directly after completion
-- 📥 Full mirror using `wget` (`--mirror`, `--no-parent`, etc.)
-- 🧠 Intelligent error highlighting (404s, network failures, etc.)
-- 🧪 Drag-and-drop folder support
+- 📥 Full repo mirror: All .deb files and metadata of the repo are saved.
+- 🧠 Error detection and summary display for failed downloads
-- 🌗 Fully native, SwiftUI-based, fast and lightweight
+- 🌗 Fully native, SwiftUI based, fast and lightweight

 ## 🧰 Requirements

 - macOS 12.0+
-- `wget` installed (via [Homebrew](https://brew.sh): `brew install wget`)

 ## 📸 Screenshots